+Plan Modification March 2024

+The original Brixton Parish Neighbourhood Plan, Made in January 2020 has been updated with a Material Modification which does not change the nature of the plan.
+A summary of the changes is included on Page 50.

+Note: Any reference to South Devon Area of Outstanding Beauty (AONB) is now known as South Devon National Landscape (SDNL).

 The Neighbourhood Plan is a key document which will inform the District Council planning process for the future of Brixton Parish.
+WELCOME

-WELCOME This plan and the attached Policies set out how we, as a community, wish to see the Parish develop over the plan period 2014-2034.
-Our aim is to make our rural parish an even better place both now This Plan has only been possible as a result of the voluntary and for future generations. efforts of community members who have played a pivotal role in developing and supporting the Neighbourhood Plan so that it focuses on those matters which are identified as being most Thank you to all of you who have contributed to the preparation important in shaping our future. of the plan, and in particular members of the Neighbourhood Plan Group for their dedication in the production of this document. orixtol With best wishes Liz Hitchins Chair, Brixton Parish Council Brixton Parish Neighbourhood Plan 2014-2034
+This plan and the attached Policies set out how we, as a community, wish to see the Parish develop over the plan period important in shaping our future.

+Our aim is to make our rural parish an even better place both now 2014-2034.

+This Plan has only been possible as a result of the voluntary and for future generations. efforts of community members who have played a pivotal role in developing and supporting the Neighbourhood Plan so that it focuses on those matters which are identified as being most

+Thank you to all of you who have contributed to the preparation of the plan, and in particular members of the Neighbourhood Plan Group for their dedication in the production of this document.

+With best wishes

+Liz Hitchins